 A great source for content ideas is your customers.
 Talk to them, survey them and use the ideas to drive engagement on social media.
 Remember, the golden rule to drive engagement is to post what your target audience finds engaging, so get into their heads.

 Take advantage of Facebook contests.
 Get creative with photo contests, word jumbles, guessing games and have some enticing prizes ready.

 YouTube is a great channel to host videos of your facility, promote the features that you offer, and show off what happens behind the scenes.
 Get happy customers on a testimonial video which you can share on your other social channels.

 Instagram is another underused channel, which is a shame because you can do so much with images and video.
 Similar to Facebook, you can host contests and get your followers to upload images or videos to your stream.
 Since Facebook owns Instagram, the cross-posting of content between these platforms can be automated.

 Businesses simply cannot afford to ignore Google+, simply because it helps boost your Google search ranking to some extent.
 Continue to post images, blogs and videos through Google+ as you would through your other channels.
 Reach out to your customers and ask them to leave reviews on your Google+ business page.
 This is a great way to help your business to stand out in the search pages.
 Google has a fantastic resource for businesses to help you get started.

 The best part of social media is that it is free.
 With some sensible rules in place, you will find that you can navigate the social media landscape for business successfully.

 Storman is the largest provider of storage management software in Australia & New Zealand and is trusted by award-winning self storage facilities across the world.
-Download a trial or request a callback to find out more.
+Request a callback to find out more.